-Bariatric surgery can be an enormous benefit to people struggling with morbid obesity.
+Bariatric surgery can be an enormous benefit to people struggling with morbid obesity and who are searching for a weight loss program.
 Most importantly, bariatric surgery saves lives.
-Facts supporting the effectiveness of bariatric surgery as a weight loss tool and as treatment for obesity-related health conditions grow each month.
+Facts supporting the effectiveness of bariatric surgery as a weight loss tool and as a treatment for obesity-related health conditions grow each month.
 Recent studies show that bariatric surgery patients are living longer lives.
 You also can see the benefits of bariatric surgery when you look back on how individual lives have improved.

 It is important to remember that there are no ironclad guarantees in any kind of medicine or surgery.
 There can be unexpected outcomes in even the simplest procedures.
 What can be said, however, is that weight loss surgery will only succeed when the patient makes a lifelong commitment.